 Velvetleaf is present in the 48 continental U.S. states and categorized as noxious in four of those.1,2

-Reduced soybean years of 25 to 40% with as few as 3-6 plants per square yard 3
+Reduced soybean yields of 25 to 40% with as few as 3-6 plants per square yard 3

 Velvetleaf is easily identifiable by its heart-shaped leaves that grow 2-6 inches long and wide and are covered with soft hairs on both sides.1,4